AmbiqAI/physiokit/docs/signals/ecg.md

 ## Synthetic ECG

 PhysioKit provides a simple way to generate synthetic ECG signals using the `ecg.synthesize` function.
 By supplying only a handful of parameters, we can generate a fairly authentic ECG signal.
-PhysioKit also provides a more customizable way to generate synthetic ECG signals using either `ecg.generate_nsr` or `ecg.generate_afib`.
-In addition to returning the ECG signal, these advanced funtions also return the PQRST segmentations and fiducials.
+PhysioKit also provides a more customizable way to generate synthetic ECG signals.
+Check out the [Advanced Synthetic ECG](#advanced-synthetic-ecg) section for more details.

 ???+ example
     In the following snippet, we generate a synthetic ECG signal with a heart rate of 64 BPM sampled at 1000 Hz.